Ba4bes/Psado/Docs/Get-PSADOReleaseDefinition.md

 ```

 ## DESCRIPTION
-List Azure Devops Release Definitions that belong to a project.
+List Azure DevOps Release Definitions that belong to a project.
 You can list them all, or select Releases based on Releasenumber or ReleaseDefinitionID

 ## EXAMPLES